 Overall, it’s the finish that gives Saffiano leather much of the durability that makes it great for everyday use and wear.

-Saffiano leathers that are non-leather (the PVC, PU, faux, and vegan types), go through a similar process.
+Saffiano leathers that are non-leather (the PVC, PU, faux, and vegan types – for more on some of those, click here to read a guide I put together), go through a similar process.
 Instead of heating the leather, the plastic layers are just stamped with the texture.
 This might be through large rollers, or on flat tables.
 They can then be finished with the preferred wax or urethane layers to achieve the desired results.